nandu90/nekRS-LS/README.md

 ```sh
 CC=mpicc CXX=mpic++ FC=mpif77 ./configure [-DCMAKE_INSTALL_PREFIX=$HOME/.local/nekrs]
 ```
-Build settings can be customized through CMake options passed to `nrsconfig`.
+Build settings can be customized through CMake options passed to `configure`.
 Please remove the previous build and installation directory in case of an update.

 ## Setting the Enviroment